adileo/zattera.dev/README.md

 ## What Zattera deliberately doesn't do

-Zattera's edge is not a longer feature list — it's focus on the deploy-and-run path and refusing what makes alternatives heavy or fragile.

 | Doesn't do                      | Who typically does         | Why Zattera skips it                            |
 | ------------------------------- | -------------------------- | ----------------------------------------------- |
 | Run Kubernetes                  | Kubero, Cozystack, Devtron | No etcd/CNI/CSI/Ingress zoo, no YAML sprawl     |